sourav15102/MyLearning/System Design/HLD/Jordan HNL/Consensus Algo.md

+> Coordination service uses consensus algos to do their work
 ##### 2 Phase commit:
 We have a coordinator node and service nodes.
 1. Coordinator node first sends prepare broadcast message to all nodes.